ENG | Zephyr RTOS: Because Arduino was too easy.

 I may question using library for something as simple as RTC, where integration could be roughly 20 lines of code on top of I2C layer, but many libraries for Arduino are so simple, they are barely justified.
 Pin layouts are not separated from code, but there might be config.h that allows changing a few things such as wifi password, pins and so on.

 Well.
 Let’s call this skill issue.
-I’m self-learning Zephyr and Google and LLMs are the only help.
+I’m self-learning Zephyr and Google, LLMs, and documentation are the only help.

 Best part of it is, that abstraction does not always work in real life, because devices have their own specifics, limitations, or quirks.